jq153387/avancevl.github.io/_pages/en/principles/external_meetings.md

   * What will get him/her fired: address and mitigate

 ### 8. Contract Management
-* Ambiguity in contracts can be good if you are the one with the checkbook — if you have the checkbook, you have the leverag
+* Ambiguity in contracts can be good if you are the one with the checkbook — if you have the checkbook, you have the leverage